 A recent analysis of Mac malware by Malwarebytes found that the prevalence of Mac-based malware and adware was growing faster than on the Windows side.
 However, the severity of the malware was less than on Windows.

 Still, phishing attacks and wire fraud attempts are platform-agnostic.
 Their techniques are just as effective on Macs users as they are on Windows users, and with the prevalence of cloud-based services, any business running Macs needs to be just as vigilant as those running Windows.

 Bottom Line: Users and companies using Macs need to put in all of the same protections as those running Windows.
-Running in the Apple ecosystem doesn’t make you immune to threats to cyber security in 2021.
+Running in the Apple ecosystem doesn’t make you immune to many cyber security threats.

-The Covid-19 pandemic has forced businesses to evolve drastically in 2020, and with that evolution came more advanced threats to your business’s cyber security in 2021.
+The Covid-19 pandemic has forced businesses to evolve drastically in 2020, and with that evolution came more advanced threats to your business’s cybersecurity.
 Phishing scams and wire fraud are becoming more sophisticated and challenging to detect.
-A shift to remote working has left systems more open to patch vulnerabilities.
+The shift to remote working has left systems more open to patch vulnerabilities.
 The increase in passwords both in our business and personal lives has opened the door to hackers.
-All of this highlights the importance of focusing on and investing in cyber security in 2021 to protect your business and personal information.
+All of this highlights the importance of focusing on and investing in cyber security to protect your business and personal information.

 For further insight, our Cyber Security Audit service can bring our cyber security expertise into your own business.
 Find out more and talk to our cybersecurity experts to understand what cyber risks you should be worried about most.
 Contact us today for a free tech audit and see how we can help protect your business and employees.